 - 4.1.
-Subject to the terms and conditions set out in the Postal Law and the regulations issued by the CRA, the Service Provider is hereby authorized to carry out the following activities and to provide the following services to the public, provided that it does so without any undue preference for or undue discrimination against particular Persons, groups or classes of Persons: - 4.1.1. collecting, transporting, receiving, clearing, sorting, distributing and delivering Postal Items: - 4.1.1.1. where the origin and destination is within the State of Qatar, excluding services which are reserved as exclusive services to be provided by the Public Postal Operator as specified by the Minister of Communications and Information Technology; - 4.1.1.2. originating from another country to be delivered to a destination in the State of Qatar; - 4.1.1.3. originating from the State of Qatar to be delivered to a destination in another country; - 3.1.1.4. originating from and delivered to countries or places outside of the State of Qatar but through the State of Qatar; and - 4.1.2. installing, managing and removing Letter Boxes; - 4.1.3. installing, managing, renting, and removing Postal Boxes. - 4.2.
-The Service Provider is not authorized to provide any other Postal Services that are not described in Clause 4.1. - 4.3.
-Nothing in this License permits or authorizes the Service Provider to provide any services exclusively reserved to the Public Post Operator or that are prohibited under the Postal Law and the regulations issued by the CRA.
+Subject to the terms and conditions set out in the Postal Law and the regulations issued by the CRA, the Service Provider is hereby authorized to carry out the following activities and to provide the following services to the public, if it does so without any undue preference for or undue discrimination against particular Persons, groups or classes of Persons: - 4.1.1 collecting, transporting, receiving, clearing, sorting, distributing and delivering Postal Items: - 4.1.1.1 originating from another country to be delivered to a destination in the State of Qatar. - 4.1.1.2. originating from the State of Qatar to be delivered to a destination in another country. - 4.1.1.3. originating from and delivered to countries or places outside of the State of Qatar but through the State of Qatar. - 4.1.2. installing, managing and removing Letter Boxes. - 4.1.3 installing, managing, renting, and removing Postal Boxes. - 4.2 The Service Provider is not authorized to provide any other Postal Services that are not described in Clause 4.1. - 4.3 Nothing in this License permits or authorizes the Service Provider to provide any services exclusively reserved to the Public Post Operator or that are prohibited under the Postal Law and the regulations issued by the CRA